Health Insurance Fraud

 Experienced Federal Crimes Lawyer

-Mr. Dudley's experience and skill in defending clients accused of health insurance fraud and other types of insurance fraud have led to many reduced sentences for defendants as well as outright dismissal of cases.
+Mr. Dudley’s experience and skill in defending clients accused of health insurance fraud and other types of insurance fraud have led to many reduced sentences for defendants as well as an outright dismissal of cases.
 His almost unmatched degree of experience has earned him a reputation as one of the top federal crimes lawyers in the nation.

 Insurance Fraud: Selected Case Results